Steven Pressley: International career

-Pressley was capped 32 times by Scotland.
+Pressley was capped 32 times and captained them on 2 occasions by Scotland.
 He is the most capped Scottish player at Hearts surpassing the record of 29 caps held by Bobby Walker.
 He made his debut in 2000 against World and European champions France.
 His appearance against Lithuania on 6 September 2006 ensured that he surpassed Bobby Walker's 91-year-old record as Hearts' most capped Scotland player.
 He was sent off in what proved to be his last appearance for Scotland, a UEFA Euro 2008 qualifier against Ukraine on 11 October 2006.
 Pressley served a two-match ban following the red card, which gave Stephen McManus the chance to step up to the international fold.
 McManus performed very well in Pressley's absence and ended up keeping him out of the starting eleven even after Pressley's suspension ended.
 Pressley retired from international football in February 2008 when he was named as Scotland's assistant coach, but continued to play club football until his official retirement in June 2009.

-Management career
+Coaching career

 Hearts (caretaker)

 Pressley had his first experience as a manager while still a player when he took charge of Heart of Midlothian as joint (caretaker) manager for two games at the end of the 2004–05 SPL season, losing both of the games.